insanity54/nanowrimo2017_practice/storynotes.md

 ### Aldo in the infirmirly

 "The doctor wasted no time and immediately started cutting Aldo's tattered clothes from his body using a sharp pair of scissors.
 Marth looked away and walked towards the door"

+## Astral Projections List

+### Remote View

+A.K.A.
+HYPER-DRAGON-EYE

+Allows the projector to see/feel things that are physically distant

+### Ionic Shock

+A spherical blast of electricity.
+Multiple uses from static shock pranks to tazer-like nervous system interruption to electrocution executions.

+### Pysical Translation

+Teleportation.
+First mention was by Masked Esper on Subject 34 (Aldo)